How Online Reviews Impact Your Business & Bottom Line

-You need positive online reviews to rank well in Local Search
+You need positive online reviews to rank well in a Local Search

 The importance of good online reviews